 So let’s take a look at what you can do to reduce the cost of car ownership:

 - Don’t get stuck with your old insurer: It’s easy to be complacent and forget to look for a new policy when you get that yearly renewal reminder from your insurer, perhaps putting off for another day; but this is a mistake that will cost your dearly.

-- Shop around: To ensure sure you get the best deal – and shave some money off your premium in the process – make sure you use a price comparison website to allow you to run quotes with many insurers in one go.
+- Shop around: To ensure sure you get the best deal and shave some money off your premium in the process.
+You can speed up this process by making use of a price comparison website to allow you to run quotes with many insurers in one go.

 - Find the cheapest fuel: Don’t just fill up at the nearest petrol station to your home or place of work; you’ll more often than not pay for this convenience.

 Fuel prices can vary greatly in your local area, meaning you could be losing out on a 3-5p saving per litre just by not looking around.